 Not a complaint, necessarily.

-Over at MobyGames, I managed to contribute close to 600 points’ worth of historical game data, again skewing toward promo art harvested from old magazines, catalogs, and press assets CD-ROMs.
+Over at MobyGames, I managed to contribute a bit more than 600 points’ worth of historical game data, again skewing toward promo art harvested from old magazines, catalogs, and press assets CD-ROMs.
 I stalled out early in the year, however, because I felt like it was moving too slowly.
 There is a lot of manual tedium in the processing of each promo image and I started to brainstorm process improvements to help alleviate that tedium.
 This is still an ongoing project as I am preparing better tools to help with the extraction, processing, and submission of these promo art assets, both for myself and any other contributors who would like to assist.
 Thus far, I have downloaded more than 7000 computer and video game-related magazines from the Internet Archive, nearly all of which are known to contain some video game advertisements– and I only prioritize the downloading of English-language magazines too!
 Clearly, some optimizations are called for.

 Further, I have finally started taking my MobyGames approval role seriously.
 I have been an approver for well over a decade.
 But in the past month, I have actually started approving a few of the backed-up queues, starting with the promo art queue, which doesn’t get much love.
 During December, I managed to approve more than 2000 pieces of promo art.